camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/100-modeler/custom-task.html.md

 }
 ```

 Resolve missing dependencies via `Add XXX to imported packages`.
-In case dependencies are unresolvable you may have problems in your build path.
+In case dependencies are unresolvable, you may have problems in your build path.
 [Check the project requirements][10] to work around the issue.

 What did we do?
 The class `MyCustomTaskProvider` provides the basic implementation of the custom task.
 It exposes the following method: